mrjeoffrey/study-group-repo/README.md

 ## Description
 This repo is a collection of Javascript, HTML and CSS snippets and techniques.
 The resources available here will translate into development training website.
 Please use this if:
-- You are a beginnger to web development and want to learn techniques to write your code more efficiently.
+- You are a beginner to web development and want to learn techniques to write your code more efficiently.
-- Become a contributor to the project.
+- you want to become a contributor of this project.

 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.